Gay heroes in Speedos

 Profile: Matthew Mitcham, Australian diver

-After winning gold at the Beijing Olympics in 2008, Mitcham is the current Olympic champion in the 10m platform, having received the highest single-dive score in Olympic history for that winning diving.
+In winning gold in the 10m platform at the Beijing Olympics in 2008, Mitcham received the highest single-dive score in Olympic history for that winning dive.